ovh/docs/pages/cloud/dedicated/network_virtual_mac/guide.en-au.md

 #### Via the OVHcloud Control Panel

-To remove a virtual MAC address associated with a failover IP, you must first connect to your [control panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au){.external}.
+To remove a virtual MAC address associated with an Additional IP, you must first connect to your [control panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au){.external}.
 Once connected, go to the `Bare Metal Cloud`{.action} section and open the `IP`{.action} menu.
-Select the correct server, so that the failover IP (or IP block) attached to it appears.
+Select the correct server, so that the Additional IP (or IP block) attached to it appears.

 Finally, click on the `...`{.action} button on the right, then click `Delete a Virtual MAC`{.action}.